Tafsir Naeemi

 Tafsir Naeemi (Urdu: تفسیر نعیمی), originally titled Ashraf al-Tafasir (1363 AH/1944 CE), is a comprehensive tafsir (exegesis of the Quran) in Urdu by Mufti Ahmad Yar Khan Naeemi (1906–1971).
 It consists of 11 volumes, each covering one juz (section) of the Quran.
-The work incorporates material from classical Sunni tafsirs such as Tafsir al-Kabir, Tafsir Ruh al-Bayan, Tafsir al-Baydawi, Tafsir al-Jalalayn, Tafsir Khazin and others.
+The work incorporates material from classical Sunni tafsirs such as Tafsir al-Kabir, Tafsir Ruh al-Bayan, Tafsir al-Baydawi, Tafsir al-Jalalayn, Tafsir al-Khazin and others.
 Its distinctive feature is that under each Qur'anic verse, the following eleven points are included in detail, which are generally not found in other Urdu tafsirs: